-Recommended Prereg: CHN101 or one year of high school Chinese or its equivalent.
-(3 lec/0 lab) 3 sem hrs
+Recommended Prereq: CHN101 or one year of high school Chinese or its equivalent.

 College Success Topics (COL)

 COL 100 Great Beginnings: College Life and Success

 This course focuses on learning about and utilizing college resources, developing the skills needed for college success, and increasing self-awareness and self-discipline.
 This course is meant to provide students a meaningful experience, connect them with a peer support system, and assist them in their college and life journey.